-HomeAid Northern Virginia is a small non-profit organization that leverages the resources of the homebuilding community and its corporate partners to conduct major renovations to all housing projects for the homeless.
+HomeAid Northern Virginia is a small non-profit organization that leverages the resources of the homebuilding community and its corporate partners to conduct major renovations to facilities that house the homeless.
 The shelter projects help families and individuals gain stability and a place to thrive.
 HomeAid’s works with our partner homebuilders and others to provide much-needed project management and building services to homeless services providers across Northern Virginia.
-Due to our partnerships, we are able to significantly reduce the construction costs to service provider organizations, allowing them to redirect those dollars back into programs and services for homeless families and individuals, such as financial education, job skills training and other programs that enable people take steps towards self-sufficiency and a better life.
+Due to our partnerships, we are able to significantly reduce the cost of constructions to service provider organizations, allowing them to redirect those dollars back into programs and services for homeless families and individuals, such as financial education, job skills training and other programs that enable people take steps towards self-sufficiency and a better life.

 In 2014, HomeAid:

-- Partnered with 14 builders and more than 100 trade partners to complete 14 shelter projects – an investment of more than $1.6 million in Northern Virginia communities that will help more than 1,200 people in the next year alone.
+- Partnered with 7 builders and their trade partners to complete 8 shelter projects – an investment of nearly $240,000 in Northern Virginia communities that will help more than 1,200 people in the next year alone.

-- Supplied, through Women Giving Back, 75,000+ items of clothing and accessories to approximately 2,000 women and children.
+- Supplied, through our Women Giving Back program, 66,600+ items of clothing and accessories to approximately 4,000 women and children.

 When was the organization started?

-HomeAid Northern Virginia was started in 2001 by the members of the Northern Virginia Building Industry Association (NVBIA), and since then has completed 86 projects valued at more than $12 million.
+HomeAid Northern Virginia was started in 2001 by the members of the Northern Virginia Building Industry Association (NVBIA), and since then has completed 92 projects valued at more than $12 million.
 HomeAid Northern Virginia is a chapter of HomeAid America.
 Our projects range from small kitchen and bathroom remodels to large new construction projects valued at over $2 million.
 Read more about some of our work on the Projects Page!

 What type of housing organizations benefit from HomeAid’s work?